 - She makes appearances in various virtual reality displays (I have a soft spot for Sisi as tour guide in the Amazing Journey VR experience)

-Should you wish to follow in those footprints more closely, see this whole article on recommended Sisi locations.
+Should you wish to follow in those footprints more closely, see my whole article on recommended Sisi locations.